On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure

 \end{large}

 {\it School of Mathematics and Statistics, University of St Andrews, United Kingdom }

 {\bf ABSTRACT.}

-A standard approach for assessing the performance of partition or mixture models is to create synthetic data sets with a pre-specified clustering structure, and assess how well the model reveals this structure.
-A common format is that subjects are assigned to different clusters, with variable observations simulated so that subjects within the same cluster have similar profiles, allowing for some variability.
-In this manuscript, we consider observations from nominal, ordinal and interval categorical variables.
-Theoretical and empirical results are utilized to explore the dependence structure between the variables, in relation to the clustering structure for the subjects.
-A novel approach is proposed that allows to control the marginal association or correlation structure of the variables, and to specify exact correlation values.
-Practical examples are shown and additional theoretical results are derived for interval data, commonly observed in cohort studies, including observations that emulate Single Nucleotide Polymorphisms.
-We compare a synthetic dataset to a real one, to demonstrate similarities and differences.
+A standard approach for assessing the performance of partition models is to create synthetic data sets with a prespecified clustering structure, and assess how well the model reveals this structure.
+A common format is that subjects are assigned to different clusters, with observations simulated so that subjects within the same cluster have similar profiles, allowing for some variability.
+In this manuscript, we consider observations from interval variables, taking a finite number of values.
+Interval data are commonly observed in cohort and Genome Wide Association studies, and our focus is on Single Nucleotide Polymorphisms.
+Theoretical and empirical results are utilized to explore the dependence structure between the variables, in relation with the clustering structure for the subjects.
+A novel algorithm is proposed that allows to control the marginal stratified correlation structure of the variables, specifying exact correlation values within groups of variables.
+Practical examples are shown, and a synthetic dataset is compared to a real one, to demonstrate similarities and differences.